rbaset5/personal-page/content/home/hero.md

 [btn_alt]
   url = "#contact"
-  label = "Contact me"
+  label = "Blog"

 +++
-## My name is **Michael Vahn** and I'm a **Professor** specializing in **Artificial Intelligence**
+## My name is **Rashid Baset** and I'm a **Customer Service** professional specializing in solving customer problems.

-Contrary to popular belief, Lorem Ipsum is not simply random text.
-It has roots in a piece of classical Latin literature from 45 BC.
+I am a **Customer Service Technical Specialist** with strengths in communicating technical concepts to expert and lay audiences and quantifying and communicating uncertainty.

+I am also a **Customer Service Advocate** with considerable experience learning systems, technologies, and processes, which translates beautifully to solving problems, communicating effectively and even writing code.

+**R-Curious** is a blog I made that explores R language using Machine Learning to drive product development.